jnozzi/cocoadev.com/markdown/NSTaskWaitUntilExit.md

 ----

 We've observed a situation which can cause     waitUntilExit to hang that's a little different than above.
-If the thread which called     launch no longer exists when the General/NSTask ends (for whatever reason), then the General/NSTaskDidTerminateNotification can't be posted, which causes bad behavior from     waitUntilExit.
+If the thread which called     launch no longer exists when the NSTask ends (for whatever reason), then the NSTaskDidTerminateNotification can't be posted, which causes bad behavior from     waitUntilExit.
 On Tiger we've seen it actually generate a signal and cause the application to 'vanish', whereas on Leopard it seems to just cause a deadlock.